 I see myself as a dedicated teacher first, but also as a player who is able to demonstrate clearly to the student any aspect of what is being covered.

-In my time as a teacher I have been employed by over twenty prominent schools in and around Melbourne.
+In my time as a teacher I have been employed by over twenty prominent schools in and around Melbourne (including the Victorian education Department.)
 I have always run a very successful private teaching studio.

 I have developed (and continue to develop and streamline) an excellent curriculum which ensures success.